apimatic/go-core-runtime/.github/pull_request_template.md

 Write a summary of the changes made in the PR.

 ## Why
-Exlpain the reasons for the changes.
+Explain the reasons for the changes.

 ## Type of change
 Select multiple if applicable.